MehranGhamaty/PointProcesses/README.md

 }
 trajectory = Trajectory(fields, tau=0.1)
 ```
-If you want continuous set it to np.inf, it will be less computationally intensive
-and the estimated parameters will have a higher likelihood.

 An example for creating a Hawkes process, estimating parameters, and sampling
 can be seen below.